Best AI Marketing Tools 2026: 15 Tools Tested

 Nest ContentContent & SEOFrom $29/moYesResearch-driven SEO content at scale

-Surfer SEOContent & SEOFrom $89/moNoReal-time content optimization
+Surfer SEOContent & SEOFrom $89/moNoReal-time content optimisation

 ActiveCampaignEmailFrom $29/moNoComplex email automation and CRM